What is Interview Bias and How to Avoid It | Thomas.co

 Another reason why interviews show low predictive power is interviewers are poorly trained and rarely come for the interviews prepared.
 This needs to be something that changes in order to bring a greater consistency to the interview process and in return, bring out the best results from the candidates.

 There is however a solution to a lot of the problems that are brought out from interviews, one that can work against the biases mentioned above.
-That is to conduct interviews and assessments together, so that the process is standardised and better equipped to deal with bias in the first place.
+That is to conduct interviews and assessments together, so that the process is standardized and better equipped to deal with bias in the first place.

 Conclusion